hashicorp/terraform-plugin-framework/docs/design/upgrade-resource-state.md

 # Upgrade Resource State

 A resource schema captures the structure and types of the resource state.
-Any state data that is incorrect from the resource schema will generate errors or not be persisted.
-Over time, it may be necessary for resources to receive updates to the resource schema.
-Terraform supports versioning of these resource schemas, which is saved into the Terraform state.
-When the provider advertises a newer schema version, Terraform will call back to the provider to attempt to upgrade from the saved state version to the one advertised.
+Any state data that does not conform to the resource schema will generate errors or not be persisted.
+Over time, it may be necessary for resources to make updates to their schemas.
+Terraform supports versioning of these resource schemas and the current version is saved into the Terraform state.
+When the provider advertises a newer schema version, Terraform will call back to the provider to attempt to upgrade from the saved schema version to the one advertised.
 This operation is performed prior to planning, but with a configured provider.

 ## Background